What does Samantha mean?

 (female) Shamantha, Simmantha, ..

 (male) Samanna, Samantus, ..

 Samantha is a very popular first name for women (#177 out of 4276, Top 4%) and a slightly less popular surname for all people (#111119 out of 150436, Top 74%).
 (2000 U.S. Demographics)

-Sammie is the only other prominent related form of Samantha (#33 in recent rankings).
-Adoption of these forms of Samantha was at its highest in 1998 (median #501) and is almost as conventional today (#516, down 3%), but with the version Sammie falling out of fashion.
-Samantha is the most trendy birth name in this list, and there is also a rekindling in birth name usage for this name.
+Samuel, Sammie, Sammantha and Sam are the prominent related forms of Samantha (#33 in recent rankings).
+Usage of these forms of Samantha was at its highest in 1990 (median #1508) and has become significantly diminished since (#1606, down 70.2%), with the version Samantha falling out of fashion.

-Recommended similar baby names are Amarantha, Calantha, Calanthe, Calanthia, Cleantha, Cliantha, Diamanta, Diantha, Eolantha, Hamania, Iantha, Iolantha, Jacintha, Jacyntha, Jolantha, Kalantha, Kliantha, Mallantha, Melantha, Sabetha, Samala, Samara▲, Samaria, Sancha, Santa▼, Savana▼, Savanah▼, Savanha, Savanna▲, Savannha, Shanta▼, Simonetta, Syntha, Tabatha▼, Xantha, Yacintha, Yolantha and Zantha.
+Recommended names are Amarantha, Calantha, Calanthe, Calanthia, Cleantha, Cliantha, Diamanta, Diantha, Eolantha, Hamania, Iantha, Iolantha, Jacintha, Jacyntha, Jolantha, Kalantha, Kliantha, Mallantha, Melantha, Sabetha, Samala, Samara, Samaria, Sancha, Santa, Savana▼, Savanah▼, Savanha (see Savannah), Savanna, Savannha, Shanta, Simonetta, Syntha, Tabatha▼, Xantha, Yacintha, Yolantha and Zantha.
 These names tend to be less commonly used than Samantha.